Intermediate-App-Dev-and-Deploy/Weather-App/README.md

 # Weather App Project
 Using API's to assign variable values, automatically updated from the Internet, preparing Device Deployment

+---

+# CAUTION

+All Sandboxes and Repositories must b e private and shared with Mr. Mercer or anyone accessing them.

+Open Weather Map API Keys are intended to be private and Watchdogs will be searching for publicly available API Keys

+---

+# Introduction

 Purposes:
 - Prototype a Weather App by populating variables and debugging to the console
 - Learning how to use an API as a developer